jumaallan/andela-med-manager/README.md

 The users can leave the app by signing out.
 This clears their user data as well as the app's data and customizations, if any!

 <img src="https://github.com/jumaallan/AndelaMedManager/blob/master/screenshots/andela-profile-card.png" width="425"/>

+### Extra Features
+* Backup User and Medicine Data to their Google Drive - Not fully complete

+## Undone Parts
+* Not done all Unit Tests
+* Alarm Manager not giving Notifications per Medicine